Irish mob: Detroit

-Hot Springs
+Hot Springs, Arkansas

 Owney Madden was a former bootlegger, who controlled the Hell's Kitchen rackets and owned several night clubs including the Cotton Club.
 Madden relocated to Hot Springs, Arkansas in 1935.
 Upon arriving he operated the Hotel Arkansas casino and a wire service.
 During Madden's time Hot Springs became a gambling hot spot with had ten large casinos, numerous smaller gambling dens, and off-track betting parlors.

 Milwaukee

 Minneapolis

 Tommy Banks operated an organization known as the Minneapolis Syndicate that engaged in bootlegging.
-Kid Cann and his two brothers led a Jewish-American organized crime family known as the Minneapolis Combination and as "The AZ Syndicate".
+Kid Cann and his two brothers led a Jewish-American organized crime mob known as the Minneapolis Combination and as "The AZ Syndicate".
 Banks and Cann divided Minneapolis into territories with a handshake and worked side by side both during and after prohibition.
 Another powerful Irish-American gangster based in Minneapolis was Edward G. Morgan, alias "Big Ed", whom Paul Maccabee has described as, "a slot machine king and muckraking journalist for the Twin City Reporter scandal sheet", who operated in a close alliance with St. Paul-based Irish mob boss Danny Hogan.

 New Orleans

-An early prohibition gang, the Terminal Gang, consisted of many from the Irish Channel neighborhood, including Frankie Mullen, Harold “The Parole King” Normandale, and Fred Kelly.
+An early prohibition gang, the Terminal Gang consisted of many from the Irish Channel neighborhood, including Frankie Mullen, Harold “The Parole King” Normandale, and Fred Kelly.
 The gang was closely aligned with Democratic Mayor Martin Behrem and was named for the Terminal Station where many acted as livery drivers.
 The gang would rob fares as well as engaging in gambling, alcohol, and narcotics rings.
 The gang was decimated after the defeat of Mayor Martin Behrem.

 William Bailey and business partner Manuel Acosta operated a bootleg and hijack gang during prohibition.
 In 1930, Bailey was murdered on the orders of New Orleans crime family acting boss Silvestro Carollo.
 New Orleans Police believed the killing was in retaliation for a liquor hijacking.

-Unlike, other Irish mobsters the new leader has asscioates across various ethnic organizations.
-Gaining the respect of both the Italians and African American groups.
-Today, it's believed to be run by Danny "Pretty Boy" Nickens, who's kept a low key profile, up until his retirement from the military.